cbitter78/diagraming/drawio/automation/README.md

 ## Create

-[create.py](./create.py) will read data in [data.csv](./data.csv) and then and then create a new file from it.
+[create.py](./create.py) will read data in [data.csv](./data.csv) and then create a new file from it.
 That file is named created.drawio.svg